 Since its launch in 2008, Google Chrome has been my favorite browser, thanks to its speed and minimalist look.
-But when it comes to choosing the best browser for the iPhone, iPad, and Mac, I have to pit Safari vs. Chrome, especially considering the cool new features added to Safari in iOS 15 and macOS Monterey.
+But when choosing the best browser for the iPhone, iPad, and Mac, I have to pit Safari vs. Chrome, especially considering the cool new features added to Safari in iOS 15 and macOS Monterey.

-So, I decided to thoroughly test and understand the two browsers on five essential criteria: user interface, performance, features, security, and privacy.
+So, I decided to thoroughly test and understand the two browsers on six essential criteria: user interface, performance, extensions, features, security, and privacy.
 Keep reading this detailed analysis of Safari vs. Chrome to see which is the better browser for iPhone, iPad, and Mac.

 - Safari vs. Chrome: User Interface